 In the guide above, we discussed what a green screen/chroma-keying is.
 Overall it is a smooth and cheap way to add the most complex visual effects to your videos.

 If done right, chroma-keying will leave your subject with crisp, defined, natural-looking edges.
-But a lot of the time, digital glitches, jagged edges, and color spill can appear, making your work look choppy and cheap.
-Proper understanding of chroma keying can improve the quality of your work and add finesse to your videography.
+But a lot of the time, digital glitches, jagged edges, and color spills can appear, making your work look choppy and cheap.
+A proper understanding of chroma keying can improve the quality of your work and add finesse to your videography.

 Be the first to receive the latest news from CrumplePop.